Children’s Games is one of Pieter Bruegel the Elder’s most famous paintings. Just like in other works of his, it is debatable whether it was [...]

 The Renaissance started in Italy, specifically in the intellectual center of Florence.
 Then, it spread throughout western Europe in various forms.
-After earlier precursors, the Italian Reniassance properly began in the 1400s and reached its apex in the first half of the 1500s.
+After earlier precursors, the Italian Reniassance properly began in the 15th century and reached its apex in the first half of the 16th century.

 More than just an artistic style, the Italian Renaissance encompassed philosophy, literature, religion, science, politics, and more.
 At the heart of it all was humanism, a philosophy celebrating human intellect and creativity.
 This way of thinking strongly contrasted with medieval philosophy, which centered on the divine and minimized human agency.
 Humanism empowered Renaissance thinkers to reach new heights of intellectual and artistic achievement.
 It fostered widespread learning and scientific inquiry.
 The legacy of humanism has strongly influenced the Euro-American world ever since.